Computational-Morphogenomics-Group/MarkerMap/README.md

 ## For Developers <a name="for-developers"/>

+- You will want to set up this library as an editable install.
+  - Clone the repository `git clone https://github.com/Computational-Morphogenomics-Group/MarkerMap.git`
+  - Navigate to the MarkerMap directory `cd MarkerMap`
+  - Locally install the package `pip install -e .` (may have to use pip3 if your system has both python2 and python3 installed)
 - If you are going to be developing this package, also install the following: `pip install pre-commit pytest`
 - In the root directory, run `pre-commit install`.
 You should see a line like `pre-commit installed at .git/hooks/pre-commit`.
 Now when you commit to your local branch, it will run `jupyter nbconvert --clean-output` on all the local jupyter notebooks on that branch.
 This ensures that only clean notebooks are uploaded to the github.
 - To run tests, simply run pytest: `pytest`.

+### Adding Your Model <a name="adding-your-model"/>
+- The MarkerMap project is built to allow for easy comparison between different types of marker selection algorithms.
+If you would like to benchmark your method against the others, the process is straightforward:
+  - Suppose your method is called Acme.
+Create a class `AcmeWrapper` in other_models.py that extends Acme and `BenchmarkableModel` from other_models.py.
+  - In `AcmeWrapper`, implement `benchmarkerFunctional`, check out the other methods in that function for a full list of arguments.
+The most important two are `create_kwargs` and `train_kwargs` which are dictionaries of arguments.
+The `create_kwargs` is arguments that when be called when initializes the class, i.e. `Acme(**train_kwargs)`, and the `train_kwargs` are arguments that would be called when training the model.
+The `benchmarkerFunctional` method should return an array of the indices of the markers.
+  - Voila!
+Now you can define the model with `AcmeWrapper.getBenchmarker(create_kwargs, train_kwargs)`.
+This will return a model functional that you pass to the `benchmark` function.
+See quick_start_benchmark.py for an example.
+- If you would like to add your super duper model to the repository, create a branch and submit a Pull Request.

 ## License
 - This project is licensed under the terms of the MIT License.